-Year Ended Dece mber 31,
+Year Ended December 31, 2022

-2022 2023

-U.S. federal taxes at statutory tax rate 21% 21 %
+U.S. federal taxes at statutory tax rate 21 %

-Rate benefit from flow-through partnership structure (21) (21)
+Rate benefit from flow-through partnership structure (21)

-Foreign and state income taxes I 5
+Foreign and state income taxes 1

-Provision for income taxes 1 % 5 %
+Provision for income taxes 1%

 Deferred income taxes reflect the net effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-Deferred tax assets and liabilities, operating loss carryforwards, and tax credit carryforwards were not material as of December 31, 2022 and 2023.
+Deferred tax assets and liabilities, operating loss carryforwards, and tax credit carryforwards were not material as of December 31, 2022.

-The Company does not consider unremitted earnings from foreign subsidiaries as permanently reinvested as of December 31, 2023, and the resulting taxes were not material for the year ended December 31, 2023.
+The Company does not consider unremitted earnings from foreign subsidiaries as permanently reinvested as of December 31, 2022, and the resulting taxes were not material for the year ended December 31, 2022.

-The Company had no material uncertain tax positions as of December 31, 2022 and 2023.
-No material interest or penalties were recognized in the consolidated statements of operations for the years ended December 31, 2022 and 2023.
+The Company had no material uncertain tax positions as of December 31, 2022.
+No material interest or penalties were recognized in the consolidated statement of operations for the year ended December 31, 2022.
 The Company does not anticipate that any unrecognized tax benefits will significantly increase within the next 12 months.

 The Company is not currently under audit in the area of income tax in any jurisdiction.
-The audit statute is generally open for years beginning after 2020 for U.S. federal and state jurisdictions and ranges from 2018 to 2022 for foreign jurisdictions.
+The audit statute is generally open for years beginning after 2019 for U.S. federal and state jurisdictions and ranges from 2017 to 2021 for foreign jurisdictions.